 |Governing body: The size, composition, diversity, skills mix, and terms of office of the governing body is appropriate for the nature, scale and complexity of the provider.

 Council is the University’s governing body.
 Its composition is laid down in sections 4-14 of Statute VI, concerning Council.
 It has between 26-28 members.
 Its membership consists of the principal elements of the University, including the Vice-Chancellor, the heads of the four academic divisions, the chair of the Conference of Colleges and one person elected by the Conference of Colleges, eleven members elected by Congregation, and five external members.
 Its role and composition in the context of the University’s governance structures are set out in the University’s Financial Statements and are discussed further as part of the history and overview of the University's governance arrangements.

 The current membership of Council is provided in the Financial Statements and is kept updated on the Council website.

 |Fit and proper: Members of the Governing Body, those with senior management responsibilities, and individuals exercising control or significant influence over the provider, are fit and proper persons.

 Prior to taking up office, and annually at the start of the academic year thereafter, members of Council are required to make a declaration of eligibility as fit and proper persons to act as charity trustees, in accordance with Charity Commission and HMRC guidance.
-The Pro-Vice-Chancellors with portfolio, the Registrar and the Director of Finance are also required to make the same declaration as fit and proper persons prior to taking up office and annually thereafter.
+The Pro-Vice-Chancellors with portfolio, the Registrar and the Chief Financial Officer are also required to make the same declaration as fit and proper persons prior to taking up office and annually thereafter.
 The declaration form is checked annually for currency by Legal Services prior to issue.